 - Keyword search returning results to search result page.

-Storage is the second component of Data Map and includes technical, business, operational, and semantic metadata.
+Storage is the second component of Data Map and includes the storage of technical, business, operational, and semantic metadata.

 Work with elastic data map

-Elastic Data Map with auto-scale – you'll start with a Data Map as low as one capacity unit that can autoscale based on load.
-For most organizations, this feature will lead to increased savings and a lower price point for starting data governance projects.
-This feature will impact pricing.
+Elastic Data Map with auto-scale – you start with a Data Map as low as one capacity unit that can autoscale based on load.
+For most organizations, this feature leads to increased savings and a lower price point for starting data governance projects.
+This feature impacts pricing.

-Enhanced scanning & ingestion – you can track and control the population of the data assets, and classification and lineage across both the scanning and ingestion processes.
-This feature will impact pricing.
+Enhanced scanning & ingestion – you can track and control the population of the data assets, classification, and lineage across both the scanning and ingestion processes.
+This feature impacts pricing.

-Claudia is an Azure admin at Contoso who wants to provision a new Microsoft Purview account from Azure portal.
-While provisioning, she doesn’t know the required size of Microsoft Purview Data Map to support the future state of the platform.
-However, she knows that the Microsoft Purview Data Map is billed by Capacity Units, which are affected by storage and operations throughput.
-She wants to provision the smallest Data Map to keep the cost low and grow the Data Map size elastically based on consumption.
+Claudia is an Azure admin at Contoso who wants to create a new Microsoft Purview account from Azure portal.
+She doesn’t know the required size of Microsoft Purview Data Map to support the future state of the platform.
+However, she knows that the Microsoft Purview Data Map is billed using Capacity Units, which are affected by storage and operations throughput.
+She wants to create the smallest Data Map to keep the cost low and grow the Data Map size elastically based on consumption.

-Claudia can create a Microsoft Purview account with the default Data Map size of 1 capacity unit that can automatically scale up and down.
+Claudia can create a Microsoft Purview account with the default Data Map size of one capacity unit that can automatically scale up and down.
 The autoscaling feature also allows for capacity to be tuned based on intermittent or planned data bursts during specific periods.
-Claudia follows the next steps in provisioning experience to set up network configuration and completes the provisioning.
+Claudia follows the next steps in the creation experience to set up network configuration and completes the creation.

-In the Azure monitor metrics page, Claudia can see the consumption of the Data Map storage and operations throughput.
+In the Azure portal, in the metrics tab for the Microsoft Purview account, Claudia can see the consumption of the Data Map storage and operations throughput.
 She can further set up an alert when the storage or operations throughput reaches a certain limit to monitor the consumption and billing of the new Microsoft Purview account.

 Data map billing